awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 **Note**
 Most automated snapshots are stored in the `cs-automated` repository\.
 If your domain encrypts data at rest, they are stored in the `cs-automated-enc` repository\.
 If you don't see the manual snapshot repository that you're looking for, make sure that you [registered it](#es-managedomains-snapshot-registerdirectory) to the domain\.

-1. Delete or rename all open indices in the Amazon ES domain\.
+1. \(Optional\) Delete or rename all open indices in the Amazon ES domain\.
+You don't need to perform this step if you have no naming conflicts between indices on the cluster and indices in the snapshot\.

    You can't restore a snapshot of your indices to an Elasticsearch cluster that already contains indices with the same names\.
 Currently, Amazon ES does not support the Elasticsearch `_close` API, so you must use one of the following alternatives:
    + Delete the indices on the same Amazon ES domain, and then restore the snapshot\.